PierreMarchand20/sphinx_cpp_quickstart/docs/source/first_cpp_program/basic_syntax.rst

         n+=1;
     }

+.. _sec_functions:

 Functions
 ~~~~~~~~~

-A function is defined with a return type, a name, typed parameters and statements
+A function's declaration is composed by its name, its return type, its parameters' type, this set is also called the function's *prototype*.
 As you can see in :ref:`code_functions`, a function can also have no parameter or a return type ``void``, meaning that it returns nothing.

 .. code-block:: cpp